+Red fleshed Apples

+HIDDEN ROSE

+NEEDS A POLLENIZER | ZONE 4 | HARVEST: MID OCT.
+NO AVAILABILITY FOR 2021

+• REDFIELD

 What would result if you crossed Wolf River with a Niedzwetzkyana crab?
 In this case the Geneva NY research station got a large apple with startling, vivid pink flesh.
 Released in 1938, Redfield has always been considered too tart for fresh eating, but has achieved fame more recently with the current cider craze.
+It actually

-It actually makes wonderful jelly and pies too, and of course, the tree's dark reddish bark, bronze-red foliage and striking two-toned pink blossoms add beauty and colour to every season in your backyard.
+makes wonderful jelly and pies too, and of course, the tree's dark reddish bark, bronze-red foliage and striking two-toned pink blossoms add beauty and colour to every season in your backyard.

 NEEDS A POLLENIZER | ZONE 3 | HARVEST: LATE SEPT.

-DWARF (G41)
+102-6841 DWARF (G41) 102-6889 SEMI-DWARF (G890) \$42.95 EACH \$42.95 EACH

+Can't decide?
+Try 'Today's Special'

+• 2021 SELECT APPLE PACKAGE

+1 WILLIAM'S PRIDE B118/B9

+1 MACOUN B118/B9

+1 NOVA EASYGRO B118/B9

+3 TREES

+B118/B9 HARVEST: EARLY OCT.
+B118/B9 HARVEST: MID OCT. \$109.95 EACH

+HARVEST: LATE AUG.

+Click here to go back to the index

+199-1103

 SCARLET SURPRISE

-We like to offer a few red-fleshed varieties, not just, as you might imagine, to strike the whimsical fancy of potential buyers, but also to appeal to the sternly practical-those who would never plant a tree that produces no food.
-With it's gorgeous pink and burgundy hued blossoms, Scarlet Surprise certainly succeeds as a splendid landscaping specimen.
-The deep red, conical shaped fruit is crimson to the core and stacked with anthocyanins the same antioxidant pigments that make raspberries red.
-The flavourful flesh does have raspberry overtones and although a tad tart for eating fresh, it is ideal for baking, sauce or cider.
-NEEDS A POLLENIZER | ZONE 4 | HARVEST: MID SEPT.
+We like to offer a few redfleshed varieties, not just, you might imagine, to strike the whimsical fancy of potential buyers, but also to appeal to the practical-those sternly who would never plant a tree that produces no food.
+With it's gorgeous pink and burgundy hued blossoms, Scarlet Surprise certainly succeeds as a splendid specimen. landscaping The deep red, conical